Stochastic analysis for the Dirichlet--Ferguson process: Chaos expansion

 \begin{theorem} Suppose that $F\in L^2(\zeta)$.
 Then the chaos expansion \eqref{EqChaosZerlegung} holds with the functions $f_n$, $n\in\N$, given by \eqref{kerneln}.
 The functions $f_n$ are $\rho^{[n]}$-a.e.\ uniquely determined by \eqref{EqChaosZerlegung}. \end{theorem}

 \begin{remark}\rm Somewhat similar to the Poisson case (see \cite{LastPenrose18}), the function \eqref{kerneln} is an alternating sum of (multivariate) Palm expectations.
 Indeed, by \eqref{Mecke1},

-are the $n$-variate Palm distributions (see e.g.\ \cite{Kallenberg17}) of $\zeta$.
+are the $n$-variate Palm distributions \cite{Kallenberg17} of $\zeta$.
 Formula \eqref{e:iso0} can then be seen as the DF analogue of the Fock space representation of Poisson functionals derived in \cite{LastPenrose11}.
 However, in the DF case the kernel functions cannot be represented as expected (pathwise defined) difference operators. \end{remark}

 We split the proof of Theorem \ref{t:chaos} into several parts, fixing $F\in L^2(\zeta)$.
 The first lemma shows already the uniqueness part.
 In the proof and also later we write $\nu(f)$ for the integral of a measurable function with respect to a measure $\nu$.